Logic Analyzers manual

 Obviously, logic analyzers can also be used for reverse engineering applications.

-Capture depth is one of the major features that characterizes a logic analyzer as it helps understanding the full chain of events that led to a particular behavior or event.
+Capture depth is one of the major features that characterize a logic analyzer as it helps understand the full chain of events that led to a particular behavior or event.

 Ikalogic provides logic analyzers that connect to a computer via a USB cable.
 A free software - called ScanaStudio - is used to configure the device and display captured signals.
 The software can also be used to further analyze the captured samples by decoding protocols like I2C, SPI or UART.

 ScanaStudio is a free software used to view and analyze signals captured with Logic Analyzer devices.
-Devices are connected to host computer via USB and transfer captured data to ScanaStudio.
-Some devices stream data in real time (like SP209 series logic analyzer), other devices (like SQ Series store data in its internal memory buffer before transferring data after capture is done.
+Devices are connected to the host computer via USB and transfer captured data to ScanaStudio.
+Some devices stream data in real-time (like the SP209 series logic analyzer), other devices (like the SQ Series store data in their internal memory buffer before transferring data after capture is done.